ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P2/README.md

 ## The Code

 This kernel was developed by [MIT OS Enegeneering](https://pdos.csail.mit.edu/6.828/2016/).
-Nevertheless, the version used here has been "reorganized" by OSTEP author.
+Nevertheless, the version used here has been ´reorganized by OSTEP author.
 We will use that version (which is avaliable in **../xv6/xv6-wisc/**).

 You may also find the following readings about xv6 useful, written by the same team that ported xv6 to x86: [xv6 book.](https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf) However, remeber that the kernel version we use is a little different than the book.

 ## Environement

-Use at least version 1.3 of [vpuente/AOSUC1516](https://atlas.hashicorp.com/vpuente/boxes/AOSUC1617) vagrant box.
+Use at least version 1.21 of [vpuente/AOSUC1516](https://atlas.hashicorp.com/vpuente/boxes/AOSUC1617) vagrant box.
 This box includes all the tools required to perform the project (gcc, qemu, shared dirs with the guest, etc...).
 Create a instance in this directory and copy xv6 code to start working in your branch.

-**Particularly useful for this project: Chapter 5.**
+**Particularly useful for this project: Chapters 7-9**